httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 origin ({{!RFC6454}}, Section 6.2).
 If parsing fails, the field MUST be ignored.

 Note that the ORIGIN frame does not support wildcard names (e.g., "*.example.com") in Origin-Entry.
-As a result, sending ORIGIN when a wildcard certificate in use effectively disables any origins that are not explicitly listed in the ORIGIN frame(s).
+As a result, sending ORIGIN when a wildcard certificate is in use effectively disables any origins that are not explicitly listed in the ORIGIN frame(s).

 See {{algo}} for an illustrative algorithm for processing ORIGIN frames.